gymrek-lab/gymreklab.github.io/doc/WDL.rst

 Worfklow run ids are unhelpful randomly generated strings.
 To figure out which belongs to your most recent run, you can look at the logs on the terminal for that run, or use :code:`ls -t` to sort them by recency, e.g. :code:`cd cromwell-executions/<workflow_name> | ls -t | head -1`.
-Once you're in the your workflow run's folder, you should see one folder named `call-<task_alias>` for each task called in the workflow.
+Once you're in the your workflow run's folder, you should see one folder named :code:`call-<task_alias>` for each task called in the workflow.
 The task folder will contain two important directories :code:`inputs` and :code:`executions`.
 :code:`inputs` contains a bunch of subfolders with random numbers, each of which contain one or more input files (input files originally stored in the same directory will be put into the same inputs subdirectory).
 Note that input files will be named